-Zingy, tangy, slightly hot Chaat masala is the perfect seasoning!
+Zingy, tangy, slightly hot Chaat masala is the perfect seasoning.
 It gets its distinctive flavor from the black salt used to make it.
-Though often used as a spice in cooking, Chaat Masala is mostly used as a garnish on salads, Chaats (a generic name for hot, tangy, sweet nibbles), drinks (like Indian lemonade!), curries, daals etc. I adore Chaat Masala and as a child, could often be found with some in the cupped palm of my hand (hiding it from my Mother) so I could dip bits of raw mango in it!
-This recipe for Chaat Masala makes just under 1 cup of the masala, so multiply the ingredients if you need more.
+Though often used as a spice in cooking, Chaat Masala is mostly used as a garnish on salads, Chaats (a generic name for hot, tangy, sweet nibbles), drinks like Indian lemonade, curries, daals etc. This recipe for Chaat Masala makes just under 1 cup of the masala, so multiply the ingredients if you need more.

-Make sure to use your homemade Chaat Masala up within 2-3 months of making it, as the ingredients will lose their potency if stored to long.
+Make sure to use your homemade Chaat Masala up within 2 to 3 months of making it, as the ingredients will lose their potency if stored too long.
 Store Chaat Masala in a glass container, in a cool, dry place.
-Do not store with other spices as the ingredients in Chaat Masala (especially the Black Salt) are highly aromatic and the other spices will take on its aroma.
+Do not store it with other spices as the ingredients in Chaat Masala (especially the Black Salt) are highly aromatic and the other spices will take on its aroma.
 This is a basic recipe but when you've made it a few times and are familiar with the ingredients and how they taste with each other, you can also experiment with other combinations of the spices (increasing some and decreasing others) to make your own custom blend!

-- 1 and a 1/2 tsp black pepper (freshly ground)
+- 1 1/2 teaspoons black pepper (freshly ground)

 Dry roast these ingredients till the seeds begin to turn a little darker and start to give off their aromas.
 Stir often while roasting, to prevent the seeds from burning.